Croatia Vacation Planning Best Trip to Croatia

 Sunset on St. Mark's Church in Zagreb, Croatia

-Graffiti and street art murals are also prominent in many places in Croatia.
+Graffiti and street art murals are also prominent in many places.
 Some of the murals are artistic expressions, while others are in support of the local football (soccer) team.
-Graffiti, notably tags, is commonly found in cities and towns.

 Additionally, as incredibly beautiful as Croatia is, you will also notice that there is a lot of concrete – even in unlikely places, like the beach.